ricardostuck/app-shapesignature/README.md

 ## Output

-This App will take Brainlife's neuro/tractmasks as input and generate `signature.json` with soemthing like the following content
+This App will take Brainlife's neuro/tractmasks as input and generate `signature.json` with something like the following content

 ```
 {